wooden spoon filled with spirulina on top pile of spirulina powder

 Spirulina Powder 101: Why You Should Try This Microalgae

-The goal of this article is to provide basic information about Spirulina powder and why it is one of the most consumed health supplements today.
+The goal of this article is to provide basic information about Spirulina powder and why it is one of the most popular nutritional supplements today.

 • Spirulina: An Overview